Tomas Vytautas Raskevičius

-Tomas Vytautas Raskevičius (born 6 January 1989) is a Lithuanian liberal politician, Member of the Seimas, and LGBT+ rights activist.
-Raskevičius holds degrees in political science and law.
-He is the 2nd openly homosexual member of the Seimas after the late Rokas Žilinskas.
+Tomas Vytautas Raskevičius (born 6 January 1989) is a Lithuanian liberal politician who became the leader of the Freedom Party (Lithuania) on 30 November 2024.
+He is also an LGBT+ rights activist, a former member of the Seimas, and the 2nd openly homosexual member of the Seimas after the late Rokas Žilinskas.

 Biography

-In 2007 Raskevičius graduated from Kaunas University of Technology Gymnasium.
-In 2011 he graduated from the Institute of International Relations and Political Science of Vilnius University with a bachelor's degree in political science, in 2012 he graduated from the Central European University in Hungary with a master's degree in human rights law.
+In 2007, Raskevičius graduated from Kaunas University of Technology Gymnasium.
+In 2011, he graduated from the Institute of International Relations and Political Science of Vilnius University with a bachelor's degree in political science.
+In 2012, he graduated from the Central European University in Hungary with a master's degree in human rights law.

-In 2012–2013, he worked in the Lithuanian Gay League as a project manager, and in 2015–2018 he worked there as a lawyer and public policy coordinator.
+In 2012–2013, he worked for the Lithuanian Gay League as a project manager, and in 2015–2018, he worked there as a lawyer and public policy coordinator.
 In 2014, he worked as an event coordinator at the LGBT+ Community Center in Brooklyn, New York, USA.
-In 2018-2020, he was the Head of the Equal Opportunities Integration Division in the Office of the Equal Opportunities Ombudsperson.
+In 2018–2020, he was the Head of the Equal Opportunities Integration Division in the Office of the Equal Opportunities Ombudsperson.

 In March 2019, he was elected to the Vilnius City Municipality Council.
 In June of the same year, he participated in the founding of the Freedom Party, where he currently holds the position of Deputy Chairman of the Party Leader and a member of the Board.
-He ran with the party in the 2020 Lithuanian parliamentary election, in the Naujamiestis and Naujininkai electoral district and multi-member constituency where he was elected.
+He ran with the party in the 2020 Lithuanian parliamentary election, in the Naujamiestis and Naujininkai electoral district and multi-member constituency, where he was elected.

 Since 2020, Tomas Vytautas Raskevičius is the Chairman of the Human Rights Committee of the Seimas.

 He is also actively involved in the LGBT+ movement in Lithuania, and was one of the main organizers of the Baltic Pride march "For Equality!"
 (2013, 2016).
-In addition, he initiated a strategic litigation process, after which the identity documents of transgender persons in Lithuania can be changed without mandatory medical procedures (in 2017).
+In addition, he initiated a strategic litigation process, after which the identity documents of transgender persons in Lithuania could be changed without mandatory medical procedures (in 2017).
 Raskevičius has also represented the applicants in the European Court of Human Rights in the case "Beizaras and Levickas v.
 Lithuania" (hate speech on the social network "Facebook").